CZ-NIC/fred-docs/EPPReference/CommandStructure/Poll/MessageTypes.rst

 and contains:

 * ``<*:opTRID>`` **(1)** – operation transaction identifier (an identification
-  of the operation in the Registry that has caused this notification) as :term:`domain:trIDStringType`,
+  of the operation in the Registry that has caused this message) as :term:`domain:trIDStringType`,
 * ``<*:oldData>`` **(1)** – data before the update, the content is presented as an ``infData`` element (the same as in response to the ``info`` command: